krampaklaus/First-REPO/README.md

 Hi, my name is Apao Julius :)
-I play a lot of online computer games and I like reading books too.
+I play a lot of online computer games and I also read lots of books.